Weather, Climate, & Emergency Preparedness

 On September 5, 2025, the State of Texas approved new legislation focused on youth camp safety in response to the tragic flash flood that occurred this past summer in the Hill Country.
 Senate Bill 1, known as the Heaven’s 27 Camp Safety Act, and House Bill 1, the Youth CAMPER Act, were both signed into law on that date.
 As a Camp Eagle family, we continue to grieve with and pray for all who are enduring great tragedy.

-Because safety has long been a major priority here, Camp Eagle already follows many practices we anticipate will be included in the new rules.
-Even so, we will be formally submitting our revised emergency plans to the appropriate state and local officials and participating in any related inspections or reviews.
-This will include evaluation of our communication systems, emergency drills, and staff training.
+Safety has long been a top priority here, and Camp Eagle already follows almost all of the practices included in the new rules.
+We have added new path lighting and an emergency broadcast system that has increased our ability to communicate quickly with all staff and guests.
 Our aim is not just compliance, but a culture of safety that honors the trust you place in us.

-After our updated plan is reviewed and approved this spring, we will send a summary of the new safety measures and protocols to parents and group leaders of all registered campers so you know what to expect.
-This plan will be posted here on our website as well.
+After our updated plan is reviewed and approved this April or early May, we will send a summary of the new safety measures and protocols to parents and group leaders of all registered campers, so you know what to expect.
+This plan will also be posted on our website.

-Thank you for allowing us to serve your families.
-We do not take your confidence in Camp Eagle lightly, and we are committed to caring well for every camper, guest, and staff member who comes to this amazing place.
+Thank you for allowing us to serve your family and friends.
+We do not take your confidence in Camp Eagle lightly, and we are committed to caring well for every camper, guest, and staff member who comes to this beautiful property.